Economics

 Satisfies: a university graduation requirement–senior capstone.

-This course is designed for students who have completed core theory requirements for undergraduate majors in the Economics Department.
-This course provides a guide from which students can further develop and refine skills by conducting an empirical research project relevant to some field of economics from beginning to end.
+Designed for students who have completed core theory requirements for undergraduate majors in the Economics Department.
+Provides a guide from which students further develop and refine skills by conducting an empirical research project relevant to some field of economics from beginning to end.

 ECON 495.
 INTERNSHIP.
 3-5 Credits.